Takitaa/ChatPanel/README.md

 > Learning way too fast that there are not really many resources - at least not as I expected.
 > Checking around my Udemy lessons for anything seemenly close to what I need aka a more ready solution = NOPE
-> Searching among the other VUE courses I have [The Complete Vue JS Developer Course – inc. Vue JS 2!](https://www.udemy.com/course/vue-js-2-the-full-guide-by-real-apps-vuex-router-node/) - great, how old is this?!? / and [Vue JS 2: From Beginner to Professional (includes Vuex)](https://www.udemy.com/course/vuejs-from-beginner-to-professional/l), this second one quite helpful - me jumping to the module Animations & Transitions Hello

--   <templates><templates> and <script></script>
+> Searching among the other VUE courses I have [The Complete Vue JS Developer Course – inc. Vue JS 2!](https://www.udemy.com/course/vue-js-2-the-full-guide-by-real-apps-vuex-router-node/) - great, how old is this?!? / and [Vue JS 2: From Beginner to Professional (includes Vuex)](https://www.udemy.com/course/vuejs-from-beginner-to-professional/l), this second one quite helpful - me jumping to the module Animations & Transitions Hello <templates><templates> and <script></script>

+## Reimagination of the wheel!

+This itched my creativity :sparkles:

 ## 1 - Project setup